alechilczenko/inspector/README.md

 At the moment this tool, only work with a custom [USER:PASSWORD] wordlist.
 If you don't have one, dont't worry, you can generate it with WORDLISTGEN script.

-Maybe in the future I will add a function to attack multiple servers simultaneously.

 ![Screenshot](https://img.shields.io/badge/Platform-Linux-brightgreen)
 ![Screenshot](https://img.shields.io/badge/License-GPL-red)
 ![Screenshot](https://img.shields.io/badge/Language-Python%203-blue)